top of page

 Review the details that the computer extracted and then reread the article.
 If you find additional information, you can enhance the indexed information.

-First, you can edit any information about the primary person(s) in the article.
+First, you can edit any information about the article's primary person(s).
 For example, you can edit the person's name, gender, residence, or age.

-Next, you can add information not extracted, including person fact, birth, marriage, death, or burial.
+Next, you can add information not extracted, including a person's facts, such as birth, marriage, death, or burial.

-Only add information in this additional information section that actually appears in the clipping.
+Only add information that appears in the clipping to this additional information section.

 At this time, I don't know how to add additional individuals or additional information about the secondary persons listed in the articles.